Marathon Stories.

 story starts in second person (if you haven’t read it yet, go and read

-it now, it will be fifteen minutes well spent).
+, it will be fifteen minutes well spent).
 This second person

 narrative reads like someone watching himself, detached from himself, watching